 - Increase awareness and understanding of PDSB’s Empowering Modern Learners vision

 - Become a repository of ideas related to modern teaching practices

 Our podcast episodes are usually thematic and we try to align the entire podcast to the ideas expressed by our weekly guest.
 Each episode is made up of three parts:

-- What’s new in Empowering Modern Learners – Amit and Jim are resource teachers who support a large number of schools.
+- What’s new in Empowering Modern Learners – Amit and Jim are resource teachers who support a large number of schools the Peel region of Ontario, Canada.
 Experiences are shared each week from our work in schools in this part.
 (5-10 mins)

 - Guest interview – We try to interview a wide variety of guests so that listeners can hear real voices of teachers and other educators in our board.
 (10-15 mins)

 - Weekly share – Amit and Jim are always learning and always encountering valuable resources.
 This is a chance for us to let listeners know what we’re reading, conferences we’ve been to, things we’ve learning from teachers and students in our schools, and so on.
 (5-10 mins)